Friend: Fatal LIRR shooting victim 'had so much potential'

 "He just loved making music," Thompson said.
 "It was his passion.
 For a talent like that to go to waste hurts because he had so much potential.
 For this to happen, it just hurts so bad."

-Staine's mother, Pamela Usher, previously worked in the kitchen at the high school as a nutritionist, Stibblies said.
+Staine's mother, Pamela Usher, previously worked in the kitchen at the high school as a nutritionist, Sibblies said.

 "I am floored that he lost his life in this manner," said Sibblies, who has counseled several current students about Staine's death.
 "It's really a sad thing."